NebN/unraid-simple-monitoring-api/README.md

 ![GitHub commits since latest release](https://img.shields.io/github/commits-since/nebn/unraid-simple-monitoring-api/latest?style=for-the-badge)
 ![GitHub last commit](https://img.shields.io/github/last-commit/nebn/unraid-simple-monitoring-api?style=for-the-badge)

+> [!NOTE]
+> From version 0.4 disk and memory measurements include decimals.
+You can decide which units to use.
+> If you're using `number` is Homepage's `services.yaml` values will still show as whole numbers, if you wish to display decimals you can change `number` to `float`.
+> Percentages will also include more decimal places, all rounding logic has been removed from the API, and the raw floats will be returned.
+Homepage's `format: percent` will format percentages appropriately.

 # Unraid Simple Monitoring API
 Simple REST API to monitor basic metrics, currently supports:
 - Disk utilization and status